 Check the seal by opening the door and placing a piece of newspaper between the door frame and the door seal, close the door and see if there is some resistance when removing the newspaper.
 This will prove if the door is sealed.
-If seal is not made, repeated the adjustment process or a new door seal rope may be required.
+If seal is not made, repeated the adjustment process or a new door seal rope may be required or repeat the adjustment process.